Breed Motorcycle Club: New York

+On April 10, 1971, thirteen Breed members and associates, including Albert Doerbecker, the president of the Long Island chapter of the Breed, were arrested on weapons and narcotics charges after the Nassau County Police Department raided a party at the Long Island chapter clubhouse in Roosevelt, seizing guns, dynamite and drugs.
+44 men and 16 women were also released without charge.

-One Breed member, Alfred Brechesi, was fatally shot and another, Joseph Pascarella, was beaten and slashed during a confrontation with a group of around ten Hells Angels members on Staten Island, New York City on July 25, 1971.
+One Breed member, Alfred Brechesi, was fatally shot and another, Joseph Pascarella, was beaten and slashed during a confrontation with a group of around ten Hells Angels members on Staten Island, New York City, on July 25, 1971.
 Three Hells Angels – Anthony Morabito, John Scott and Howard Weisbrod – were charged with assault.

 Seven members of the Breed allegedly committed an assault at gunpoint on two young women in a house on Staten Island in December 1971.
 Two members, Edward Verri and Joseph Pascarella, were arrested and charged with rape and sodomy on January 6, 1972.

 Ohio

 On March 6, 1971, the Breed participated in a large-scale brawl with the Hells Angels at a motorcycle trade show in Cleveland, involving over a hundred bikers from each side.
 Four members of the Breed – Bruce Emerick, Andrew Demeter, Amelio Gardull and Thomas A. Terry – and one Hells Angel – Jeffrey "Groover" Coffey – were stabbed to death, and twenty-three people were injured, including three police officers.
 Dozens of vans and cars full of police officers were called in to break up the fight.
 Although most of the bikers were able to flee, eighty-four were arrested at the scene.
 On March 9, 1971, forty-seven Breed members and ten Hells Angels were each charged with five counts of first-degree murder.
-The feud between the two clubs reportedly began after a fight in Philadelphia, Pennsylvania two years earlier, and continued during the following two decades.